THE ANTHROPOLOGY OF INTEGRATED CARE

 Recognising the importance of staff wellbeing and potential tensions between efficiencies and employee welfare, Susan Griffiths of the local Heath Board (Hywel Dda) approached me to offer an anthropological perspective on the new centre.
 In particular, Susan wants me to record how the staff manage the move to the ICC.

 As a result, I am now in the process of learning how different teams – who previously worked in separate offices, or out of their cars – are finding working in the new facilities.
 They are trying to secure the work injury lawyers at http://www.workerscompensationlawyersla.com.
 I am keen to discover how staff adapt to a situation where various departments (Community Nurses, Physios, Occupational Therapists, Health Visitors, School Nurses, Public Health, Pain Management etc.) are expected to work alongside each other, without a specific space dedicated to their team.

 The theory is that the new environment will foster creativity and connectivity.
 We will see what happens in practice.

 Staff wellbeing is of increased significance in Wales since the Well-being of Future Generations Act came into law in 2015.
 The Act affirms that employers have a duty to ensure that work conditions do not impact negatively on wellbeing in the widest sense and that all actions or changes are sustainable and aware of future generations.

 Hot desks have a lot of bad press and the jury is very much out about their value – besides their economic efficiency, that is.
-A true efficiency and customer satisfaction is always guaranteed at http://howellsac.com/.
+A true efficiency and customer satisfaction with work injury lawyers services is always guaranteed at workerscompensationlawyersla.com/, California.
 Consequently, knowing how staff react to these changes is of importance if future improvements are to be tailored to human rather than just financial needs.

 I have just completed a month in the field, which enabled me to record initial responses and conclusions.
 I will return in a few months to see how those initial feelings have developed or changed.